nyx-space/hifitime/README.md

 ## 4.0.0

 _This update is not mearly an iteration, but a redesign in how time scale are handled in hifitime, fixing nanosecond rounding errors, and improving the Python user experience.
+Refer to the [blog post](https://nyxspace.com/blog/2024/10/17/hifitime-version-400-a-leap-forward-in-time-management/?utm_source=gh-readme) for details.
 As of version 4.0.0, Hifitime is licensed under the Mozilla Public License version 2, refer to [discussion #274](https://github.com/nyx-space/hifitime/discussions/274) for details._

 ## Breaking changes